February 1, 2026 · updated March 15, 2026

 Power and energy management

-Power flows are mostly about removing wasted draw without creating a house that feels “fussy.”
+Power flows are mostly about removing wasted draw without being noticed.

 Safety and “left on” notifications